probsJustin/probsJustin/README.md

 ## About:
 I probably work as a developer at an application performance monitoring company somewhere.<BR>

-The first album I ever purchased was The Bright Lights of America by Anti-Flag I think thats it.
+The first album I ever purchased was The Bright Lights of America by Anti-Flag <BR>
+I think thats it - thats about me.

 ## Contact:
 If you need support/help with a problem feel free to drop by my [discord server](https://discord.gg/tGJum6hkbA)<BR>